irostyslav/irostyslav.github.io/content/posts/dead-prompting/index.md

 * Agentic Systems: Design and implement intelligent agents capable of iterative prompt refinement.

 By embracing automated prompt optimization, we can move beyond the "art" of prompt engineering and truly embrace an "engineering" discipline for building powerful, reliable LLM applications.

+<span class="chapter-start">C</span> hapter One: The Dawn of AI Agents

+In the quiet hum of data centers, a new era is beginning.
+The traditional methods of interacting with artificial intelligence, often confined to simple chat-based prompts, are giving way to something far more profound...

+## <span class="chapter-start">P</span>hase Two: Orchestrating the Future

+As the initial insights solidify, the focus shifts from understanding to execution.
+This phase demands precision, coordination, and seamless communication across teams...

+## <span class="chapter-start">T</span>he Final Act: Evaluation and Iteration

+The journey doesn't end with deployment.
+Post-launch evaluation is critical for understanding impact and fueling continuous improvement...